AI Policy Risks

 Why Structured Documents Are Essential

-Structured documents include specific examples (Google Analytics, Stripe, Paddle, Cloudflare) instead of vague references.
+Named Third Party Services: Structured documents include specific examples (Google Analytics, Stripe, Dodo, Cloudflare) instead of vague references.

-Structured documents provide clear contact methods, verification requirements, and response timelines for exercising rights.
+User Rights Procedures: Structured documents provide clear contact methods, verification requirements, and response timelines for exercising rights.
+Learn more about free vs paid generators.

 Structured around widely accepted GDPR and CCPA requirements.
 Not legal advice.